Saint George's Day: 24 April

 Exceptionally in the Czech Republic, Hungary and Slovakia, Saint George's Day comes on 24 April.
 The reason why it was moved from 23 April in case of the Czech's svátek sv.
 Jiří is, that there is a day of St. Adalbert of Prague (in Czech Svatý Vojtěch), Czech national patron saint, who was martyred on 23 April 997.
 It is celebrated in a special way.

 In Hungary, 24 April is the day of Saint George the Dragonslayer, thus it is the name day of men named György.
 It is also the Day of the Police, who honour him as a patron saint.

 Eastern Orthodox tradition

 Under the state atheism of former Eastern Bloc countries, the celebration of Saint George's Day was historically suppressed.

-If St. George's Day (or any saint's day) falls during Holy Week or on Easter Day, it is observed on Easter Monday.
+If St. George's Day falls during Great Lent or Holy Week or on Easter Day, it is observed on Easter Monday.

 Eastern Slavic tradition

 The Russian Orthodox Church, which uses the Julian calendar, has two important feasts of Saint George.
-Besides the feast of 23 April (Julian calendar), common through all Christendom, Russians also celebrate the anniversary of the dedication of the Church of St. George in Kiev by Yaroslav the Wise (1051) on 26 November (Julian Calendar), which currently falls on 9 December.
+Besides the feast of 23 April (Julian calendar), common through all Christendom, Russians also celebrate the anniversary of the dedication of the Church of St. George in Kiev by Yaroslav the Wise (1051) on 26 November (Julian calendar), which currently falls on 9 December.
 One of the Russian forms of the name George being Yuri, the two feasts are popularly known as Vesenniy Yuriev Den (Yuri's Day in the Spring) and Osenniy Yuriev Den (Yuri's Day in the Fall).